statechannels/website/server/docs/getting-started.md

 * some initialized variables ( `let web3Provider, nodeProvider;` )
 * the async function `run()` which contains calls to
     * initWeb3() // initializes web3; already complete and explained inline
-    * initContract() // **this is where we point to the blockchain contract for our state channel** - we’ll explain and fill in the details during the guide
+    * initContract() // use Truffle to create a Contract object; enables dynamic fetching of the contract address and content
     * setupCF() // setup for the Counterfactual NodeProvider; already complete
-    * install() // **this is the game** - we’ll explain and fill this in
+    * install() // **this is the template we'll use for the application UI**
-        * The install function will call the rest of the functions in the doc
 * a call to the `run()` function

 ----------